mochabyte0x/CTFPacker/README.md

 # Verify installation
 x86_64-w64-mingw32-clang --version
 make --version

+# If x86_64-w64-mingw32-clang is not present try this
+clang --version
+# or
+clang -v

+# If this is the case, refer to the chapter "Makefile" to replace the compiler in the Makefile of the templates
 ```

 It's a bit of a different story on Windows.
 You need to install the MinGW-w64 toolchain by installing MSYS2 first.